TeachBooks/mirror_mude_book/book/optimization/project.md

   & x_{ijs} \geq 0 \quad \forall (i,j) \in A, \forall s \in D \\
 \end{align}$$

+As you will see in the code implementation, we have one extra set of variables called x2 (x square).
+This is to help Gurobi isolate quadratic terms and perform required transformations based on MCE to keep the problem linear.
+This is not part of your learning goals.

 ### Objective function

 The objective function of the problem (in its simplest form), is the minimization of the total travel time on the network, that means that you multiply the flow of vehicles in each link by the corresponding travel time and sum over all links (A is the collection of all links to simplify the notation):